John Gazzam Butler: Family

-Butler married Eliza Miller "Lillie" Warnick (1843-1906) on January 25, 1866.
+Butler married Eliza Miller "Lillie" Warnick (1843–1906) on January 25, 1866.
 They had six children, five of whom survived infancy.
-Their son Lawrence Parker Butler (1868-1926) died in Walter Reed Hospital as a lieutenant colonel in the army infantry.
-Rodman Butler (1872-1950) served in the cavalry and later in the Quartermaster Corps, retiring as a lieutenant colonel in 1927.
-Their daughter Harriett married Jay Johnson Morrow, another West Point graduate who was in the United States Army Corps of Engineers and served as Governor of the Panama Canal Zone from 1921 to 1924.
+Their son Lawrence Parker Butler (1868–1926) died in Walter Reed Hospital as a lieutenant colonel in the army infantry.
+Rodman Butler (1872–1950) served in the cavalry and later in the Quartermaster Corps, retiring as a lieutenant colonel in 1927.
+Their daughter Harriet, a national tennis champion, married Jay Johnson Morrow, another West Point graduate who was in the United States Army Corps of Engineers and served as Governor of the Panama Canal Zone from 1921 to 1924.

-Butler died suddenly while staying with his daughter Harriett in Portland, Oregon.
+Butler died suddenly while staying with his daughter Harriet in Portland, Oregon.
 He is buried in Arlington National Cemetery.